microsoft/vscode-docs/docs/editor/command-line.md

 ![command line example](images/command-line/hero.png)

-If you are looking for how to run command line tools inside VS Code, refer to the documentation on the [Integrated Terminal](/docs/editor/integrated-terminal.md).
+If you are looking for how to run command line tools inside VS Code, see the [Integrated Terminal](/docs/editor/integrated-terminal.md).

 ## Launching from command line